sarthaksingh1551/technical-paper/tech-paper.md

 # **What is Design Pattern?**
-In software design language, a pattern is a reusable solution which a programmer uses to solve commonly occuring problems.
+In software design language, a pattern is a reusable solution which a programmer uses to solve commonly occurring problems.
 In other words, patterns are templates for solving a problem that can be used in different situations. [*[1]*](https://addyosmani.com/resources/essentialjsdesignpatterns/book/)
 #